 Six (6) years of experience providing training in the areas of boating safety, marine navigation and maritime studies.

-Note: Work experience will be interpreted as full-time or volunteer training in the fields of boating safety, marine navigation and maritime studies.
+NOTE: This experience is interpreted as full-time or volunteer training in the fields of boating safety, marine navigation and maritime studies.

 MINIMUM QUALIFICATIONS - SUBSTITUTIONS ALLOWED

-2. A Master's degree in Education may be substituted for one (1) additional year of the General Experience.
+A Master's degree in education may be substituted for one (1) additional year of the General Experience.

 Incumbents in this class must have sufficient strength and stamina to perform the duties of the position.
 A physical examination is required.
 A swim test may be required before employment.
 All candidates must be able to swim 100 yards unassisted.